AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 # pba.jl
-[Probability bounds analysis](https://en.wikipedia.org/wiki/Probability_bounds_analysis) in Julia, a package for performing arithmetic between uncertain numbers. `pba.jl` is a julia package for projecting partial information about random variables through mathematical expressions.
+[Probability bounds analysis](https://en.wikipedia.org/wiki/Probability_bounds_analysis) in Julia, a package for performing arithmetic between uncertain numbers. `pba.jl` computes guaranteed bounds on functions of random variables, given only partial information about their marginals and dependence.
+Considered to be a form of rigorous computing with random variables.

 The mayority of this code is a port from [pba.r](https://github.com/AnderGray/pba.jl) by Scott Ferson and Jason O'Rawe, Applied Biomathematics